The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 Due to the use of index numbers vis-à-vis a base period, the usual caution must be used for any geographical comparison.
 The comparability over time of the data can be considered as very high, and methodological changes may occur but have a limited effect on the overall pattern of REER indicators.
 Each time these occur, recalculations under the new definitions are performed for the whole time series to ensure consistent time series without breaks.
 The changes are mainly the result of including new trading partners in the trade-weighted index, and/or new countries in the euro area.

-The following headline indicator based on the national accounts data is included in the MIP scoreboard:
+The following headline indicator based on national accounts data is included in the MIP scoreboard:

 Institutional issues